900 Stewart Avenue: History

 Astronomer Carl Sagan bought it in 1981, on returning to Cornell from several years in Los Angeles making the documentary Cosmos.
 He used the complex as a residence for many years, and looked for an architect to help him renovate it.
 Eventually, he hired Atelier Jullian and Pendleton, whose principal, Guillermo Jullian de la Fuente, had been a student of Le Corbusier.
 The architects designed a new, separate residence for Sagan in Cayuga Heights, and prepared an extensive, two-stage redesign plan for the tomb to turn it into a study for him and his wife, Ann Druyan.
 Mensch's additions were demolished, with the exception of the new entry staircase.
 New windows and skylights were added.
 On top of the tomb, a small teak penthouse was built, inspired by "images of canal barges and of boats on the lake."
 The renovation, which took place from 1990 to 1992, was featured in a photo spread in Architectural Digest.
 The second phase of the renovation, which was to include a series of additional buildings terraced above and below the tomb, were never built.

 Sagan's biographer William Poundstone writes:

 At one point, the fraternity across the gorge invited Sagan to dinner; when he declined, suspecting them of having repeatedly vandalized a visibility mirror on the house's driveway, they arranged strings of Christmas lights to project the words, "Carl Sagan Sucks!" across the gorge at him, although other accounts suggest the sign actually read "E-A-T M-E." A popular (and inaccurate) local rumor was that there was a secret tunnel between the house and Cornell, so that Sagan could drive his Porsche to campus unmolested.

 After Sagan's death, his papers remained in the building until being transferred to the Library of Congress in 2012.

 Writing for New York magazine in 2014, Sagan's daughter described the house as "like something straight out of ancient Sumeria, or Indiana Jones—but it was not, in either case, something you'd expect to find in upstate New York."

 As of 2016, the building is still owned by his widow, Ann Druyan, and is assessed at $475,000.

+In November 2024, Druyan sold the house to scrap metal mogul Adam Weitsman "for $2 million, far above its assessed value of $585,000".